MediaTek-Labs/mt3620_m4_software/MT3620_M4_Sample_Code/FreeRTOS/MT3620_RTApp_FreeRTOS_Arducam_ILI9341/README.md

 - M4 dedicate UART interface is used to print the output log.
 - ISU0 I2C interface is used to control Arducam.
 - ISU1 SPI interface is used to receive image data from Arducam.
-- ISU3 SPI interface is used to control ILI9341 TFT LCD Display.
+- ISU3 SPI interface is used to control the ILI9341 TFT LCD Display.
 - GPIO_0 / GPIO_1 / GPIO_2 are used to control ILI9341 TFT LCD Display.
-- On-board button_A is used to trigger Arducam single capture.
+- On-board button_A is used to trigger Arducam "single capture".
-- On-board button_B is used to trigger Arducam continuous capture.
+- On-board button_B is used to trigger Arducam "continuous capture".
 - ![VS Start](../../BareMetal/MT3620_RTApp_BareMetal_HelloWorld/pic/seeed_arducam_ili9341.png)
-Please refer to the [MT3620 M4 API Rerference Manual](https://support.mediatek.com/AzureSphere/mt3620/M4_API_Reference_Manual) for the detailed API description.
+Please refer to the [MT3620 M4 API Reference Manual](https://support.mediatek.com/AzureSphere/mt3620/M4_API_Reference_Manual) for the detailed API description.

 ### Prerequisites
 * **Hardware**